 The common phrase “judging a book by its cover” seems to apply to everything in life except for books themselves.
 Iconic isn’t it?
 When it comes to what compels readers to buy your Ebooks, it’s their appearance and the way you have chosen to promote them that matters.
-However, while you may have taken BakeMyBook’s advice on how to choose the right illustrations and Ebook cover styles to draw readers in, your Ebook still lacks a crucial component, even if you’ve polished your Amazon author page to increase sales.
+However, while you may have taken BakeMyBook’s advice on how to choose the right illustrations and book cover design styles to draw readers in, your Ebook still lacks a crucial component, even if you’ve polished your Amazon author page to increase sales.

 The final component of the puzzle that compels the reader to become intrigued by your Ebook’s content, author and quality is its description.
 Whether your book is printed or digital, the description is what attracts readers and lets them know what they’re in for.
 While great cover art holds its own value, what convince a reader to buy your Ebook are the words you use in the description.
 This is why learning what Ebook descriptions are in-depth and how to write compelling Ebook descriptions can help you attract more readers and get more sales

 It’s quite easy to get confused with what an Ebook description really is.

 Is it a two-line blurb you put in to promote your Ebooks on publishing platforms?

 The reason behind this common confusion is that the majority of writers believe that if they can just come up with a great idea for an Ebook, the writing will sell itself, so they don’t really stop to think about what an Ebook description really is.
 Which is unfortunate because in today’s Ebook market, all bestsellers need to have excellent descriptions.